bodkan/slendr/README.md

 #### 3. Define demographic history and population boundaries

-The most important function in the package is `population`, which is used to define names, split times, sizes and spatial ranges of populations.
+The most important function in the *slendr* package is `population()`, which is used to define names, split times, sizes and spatial ranges of populations.
 Here, we specify times in years before the present, distances in kilometers.
 If this makes more sense for your models, times can also be given in a forward direction.

-You will also note functions such as `move` or `expand` which are designed to take a *slendr* population object and change its spatial dynamics.
+You will also note functions such as `move()` or `expand_range()` which are designed to take a *slendr* population object and schedule its spatial dynamics at appropriate times during the model simulation (which will happen at a later step).

-Note that in order to make this example executable on a normal local machine, we deliberately decreased the sizes of all populations.
+Note that in order to make this example executable in a reasonable time on my extremely old laptop, I decreased the sizes of all populations to unrealistic levels.
+This will speed up the SLiM simulation at a later step.

 ```r